smikhalevski/megastack.dev/src/main/public/mfml.md

 Message function names are always escaped; illegal characters are replaced with underscores.

-Compilation fails if the same function name is returned for different message keys.
+Compilation fails if the same function name is generated for different message keys.

 ## `decodeText`